strand/make.bettermistak.es/source/resume/index.markdown

 ### Education ###

+Certificate in Ruby Programming, October 2012 - Present
+**The University of Washington**

 Bachelor of Arts in English: emphasis in Creative Writing
 **The University of Puget Sound,** Graduated August 2004